RussianNLP/MOROCCO/README.md

 Submit `logs.zip` to Russian SuperGLUE site. *WARN* Submission form is not yet implemented

-Notice `stats.jsonl` is not in archive.
-Russian SuperGLUE organizers use submitted logs, compute stats internally.
+Notice `stats.jsonl` is not submitted.
+Russian SuperGLUE organizers use logs, compute stats internally.

 ### Optionally upload Docker containers with your model to Docker Hub, sent links to Russian SuperGLUE site